ethereum/go-ethereum/docs/_interface/consensus-clients.md

 There are several ways to download and install the consensus clients including prebuilt binaries, docker containers or building from source.
 Instructions for each client are provided in the documentation linked in the client list above.
+Users can choose the method that is right for them.

 Regardles of the installation method, the consensus client must be started with the right port configuration to establish an RPC connection to the local Geth instance.
 In the example above, `localhost:8551` was authorized